 If you give me your address, I could send a few MECL parts your way if you'd be interested.
 I can only assume that the date codes around 1973 were from PEPE, and likely no later.
 I did come across a large quantity of parts from 1976, too, but I would say those could not have come out of the original PEPE.

 Also, on an unrelated note...I checked out more of your website, and you sure do have a stunning MGB!
 About two years ago, I was dead-set on getting an MGB (I couldn't afford an MGA) but my dad really urged me to consider some Italian engineering instead.
 I bought a 1976 Fiat 124 Spider and have had a blast driving it, but find myself working on it perhaps more than driving it.
 Well, not quite, but I'll say I did spend a lot of time fixing the brakes, though it's still pulling hard left when braking.
 I think I may have a stuck caliper or something on the right, despite all four being "professionally" rebuilt by my shop.
 The Fiat's bumpers are certainly not as attractive as the early all-chrome stuff, but it's more tolerable than the later MGBs in my opinion.

 Thanks for the new photos.
 The MECL chips with a date code of 7325 would be about right.
 I started at Burroughs in April of 1973 at the start of the PEPE project.
-We probably had the design ready to buy parts within a year, so parts made in 1973 were a good candidate.
+We probably had the design ready to buy parts within a year, so parts made in the 25th week of 1973 were a good candidate.

 |Date: Wed, 6 Nov 2013 12:30:28 -0600

 Subject: More PEPE Stuff